dusanstanojeviccs/first-follow-solver/README.md

 console.log("Solution", FirstFollowSolver.solve(problem));
 ```

+# Done
+- First implementation of the first and follow set solver

+# TODO
+- Add more docs
+- Write more tests
+- Build a demo page

 ### I have not had the time to write all test cases yet, if you add some use cases feel free to open a PR and email me at dusan.stanojevic.cs@gmail.com